www.suecowley.co.uk

 • Key Techniques and Strategies

-• Making Sanctions Work
+• Making Motivators Work

 • Positive Teaching Strategies

-• Engaging your Students
+• Engaging your Learners

 Timings can be adapted to suit your requirements.
 Please note: it is important to incorporate breaks of at least fifteen minutes between each session, so that staff can sustain their concentration.